yeraydiazdiaz/pypimod/README.md

 and generate and download service account JSON.
 The service account must have the "BigQuery Job User IAM role".

-`pypimod` will cache results of queries in the `dev` directory to avoid incurring in excessive costs, you will need to manually remove these cached results files to refresh retrieval of statistics.
+`pypimod` will cache results of queries in the `.cache` directory to avoid incurring in excessive costs, you will need to manually remove these cached results files to refresh retrieval of statistics.